-The decision theory provides us with a very useful framework for thinking about concepts such as risk aversion and risk tolerance.
+The decision theory provides a particularly useful framework for thinking about concepts such as risk aversion and risk tolerance.
 The calculus comes in handy by providing an analytic framework for determining how much risk to retain and how much risk to transfer to others.
-Such decisions occur regularly in daily life, encompassing practical problems such as deciding how to allocate assets in a 401-K or IRA account, determining the extent to which one insures health, life, and property risks, whether to work for a startup or an established business, and so forth.
+Such decisions occur regularly in daily life, encompassing practical problems such as deciding how to allocate assets in a 401-K or IRA account, determining the extent to which one insures health, life, and property risks, whether to work for a startup or an established business and so forth.
 There’s also quite a bit of ambiguity when we make decisions without complete information, but this course will at least help you think critically about costs, benefits, and trade-offs related to decision-making whenever you encounter risk and uncertainty.

 After the first midterm, the remainder of the semester will be devoted to various other risk management topics, including the demand for insurance, asymmetric information, portfolio theory, capital market theory, option pricing theory, and corporate risk management.